chrispydizzle/scrawler/README.md

 ## Notes
 So, what would I like to see added, time permitting?
-* At the moment, there's no way to specify a maximum depth, which means if you crawl a site that has links twenty levels deep, well, this guys is gonna crawl it.
+* At the moment, there's no way to specify a maximum depth, which means if you crawl a site that has links twenty levels deep, well, this program is going to crawl it.
 * I'd have liked to improve the console input, to allow for more options and a better user experience.
 At the moment you just throw in a domain or a url and optionally the thread count.
 * While the xml output is by all means descriptive, it could definitely be made prettier.
+* It would be a nice feature if the crawler dove into other artifacts (like css files) looking for additional static elements.
+* Right now the crawler only analyzes pages linked via an <a> tag.
+This means links that are triggered via javascript will be missed.

 ### Other Dependencies
 I've made use of the HtmlAgilityPack (freely available, here: https://html-agility-pack.net/) to manage html parsing. <br />